rackerlabs/rackspace-how-to/content/managed-operations/delete-an-object-group-with-firewall-manager-v2.md

     <img src="{% asset_path dedicated-hosting/firewall-manager-v2-object-groups/delete-object-group.png %}" />

 A ticket is submitted on your behalf to manually remove the object-group and delete any configuration items that reference the group, such as access lists, VPN encryption domains, or even other object-groups.
-The ticket is automatically forwarded to the appropriate Network Security team, and a team member will perform quality checks and confirm with you directly if anything appears to be incorrect.
+The ticket is automatically forwarded to the appropriate Rackspace Network Security team, and a team member will perform quality checks and confirm with you directly if anything appears to be incorrect.